pathakdhruv/GalDynPsrSuper/GalDynPsrSuper/README.txt

-# 14) Calculate the excess terms in the second derivative of the frequency, say fdotdotex, using the two Milky Way Potential models as shown below:
+# 14) Calculate the excess terms in the second derivative of the frequency, say fdotdotex, using the two Milky Way Potential models as shown below,

-a) When using MWPotential2014wBH GalDynPsrSuper.ExGal_fdotdot_MW.fdotdotexMW(ldeg, bdeg, dkpc, mul, mub, f, fdotobs, vrad)
+a) When using MWPotential2014wBH:
+GalDynPsrSuper.ExGal_fdotdot_MW.fdotdotexMW(ldeg, bdeg, dkpc, mul, mub, f, fdotobs, vrad)

-b) When using McMillan17 GalDynPsrSuper.ExGal_fdotdot_MC.fdotdotexMC(ldeg, bdeg, dkpc, mul, mub, f, fdotobs, vrad)
+b) When using McMillan17:
+GalDynPsrSuper.ExGal_fdotdot_MC.fdotdotexMC(ldeg, bdeg, dkpc, mul, mub, f, fdotobs, vrad)

 Here, for both the cases, in addition to assigning the values of ldeg, bdeg, dkpc, mul, mub, f, and fdotobs, one needs to also assign the measured value of the radial component of the relative velocity of the pulsar, 'vrad', in km/s.

-# 15) Calculate the excess terms in the second derivative of the period, say pdotdotex, using the two Milky Way Potential models as shown below:
+# 15) Calculate the excess terms in the second derivative of the period, say pdotdotex, using the two Milky Way Potential models as shown below,

-a) When using MWPotential2014wBH GalDynPsrSuper.ExGal_pdotdot_MW.pdotdotexMW(ldeg, bdeg, dkpc, mul, mub, p, pdotobs, vrad)
+a) When using MWPotential2014wBH:
+GalDynPsrSuper.ExGal_pdotdot_MW.pdotdotexMW(ldeg, bdeg, dkpc, mul, mub, p, pdotobs, vrad)

-b) When using McMillan17 GalDynPsrSuper.ExGal_pdotdot_MC.pdotdotexMC(ldeg, sbdeg, dkpc, mul, mub, p, pdotobs, vrad)
+b) When using McMillan17:
+GalDynPsrSuper.ExGal_pdotdot_MC.pdotdotexMC(ldeg, sbdeg, dkpc, mul, mub, p, pdotobs, vrad)

 Here, for both the cases, in addition to assigning the values of ldeg, bdeg, dkpc, mul, mub, p, and pdotobs, one needs to also assign the measured value of the radial component of the relative velocity of the pulsar, 'vrad', in km/s.